 Contrastive Self-Supervised Learning - InfoNCE + CSDP¶

 Self-supervised learning for SNNs without labeled data.
-Two complementary approaches: global InfoNCE loss for batch training and local CSDP rule for biologically plausible on-chip learning.
+Two complementary approaches are exposed: global InfoNCE loss for batch training and a local CSDP rule for biologically plausible on-chip learning experiments.

 SpikeContrastiveLoss - InfoNCE for Spikes¶